inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords.rst

 :file:`C:\\gisdata\\flood.keywords`

-.. note:: We recommend to **avoid using spaces** in your file names and file paths!
+.. note:: We recommend that you **avoid using spaces** in your file names and file paths!

-The |project_name| QGIS plugin provides an editor for these keywords.
+The |project_name| plugin provides an editor for these keywords.
 The purpose of this document is to describe the keywords editor and to provide guidelines as to the use of keywords.

 .. note:: Currently keywords are not validated by the library.
-   This means if you for example misspell a keyword, use the wrong letter case (e.g. upper case instead of lower case) or provide the wrong keyword for the context (e.g. provide a subcategory of flood to an exposure category), the system will not be able to determine
+   This means that if you misspell a keyword, use the wrong letter case (e.g. upper case instead of lower case) or provide the wrong keyword for the context (e.g. provide a subcategory of flood to an exposure category), the system will not be able to determine